techtyro1999/techtyro1999/README.md

 - 📫 How to reach me Insta id- the_kingpin_

 <!---
-techtyro1999/techtyro1999 is a ✨ special ✨ repository because its `fill me` (this file) appears on your GitHub profile.
+techtyro1999/techtyro1999 is a ✨ special ✨ repository because its `READ.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->